 - State that the purpose of the meeting is to go through good and bad feedback.
 Remind your team members that they are free to share their thoughts and opinions about the project and workflow.

 - Sum the project.
-Mention the initial expectations, how you and your client evaluate success, and what project goals are achieved.
-Try to be more honest and transparent about the results so your client can understand everything.
+Mention the initial expectations, how you and your client evaluate success, and what project goals are set and achieved.
+Try to be more honest and transparent about the results and actions, so your client can understand everything.

 - Point out the wins.
 Celebrate your successes and all the things you've managed to accomplish during the project.
 It will encourage your team members and boost their self-esteem.

 - End the meeting with a positive note.
 Show appreciation for all the work they have done.
-This will keep your team members motivated.
+This is the key to keep your team members motivated.

 Start with a baseline

-When it comes to project management post-mortem, the baseline should be your starting point, and it's used to measure your project's success.
+When it comes to project management postmortem meeting, the baseline should be your starting point, and it's used to measure your project's success.
 Now, in project management, there are usually three baselines: cost, schedule, and scope.
-Therefore, you should share these results during the post-mortem.
+Therefore, you should share these results during the postmortem meeting.